JoBCB/circulo-meio/Syntax_Process.md

         * periphery () radial_grammar() tangent () drop() — > display hidden id="text01";
         * perimeter () circumscribed () dissolving () — > background styling as permeable_language ()
         * expanding_the_void () — > letter spacing

-_notes on workshop:__
-    * the functions can be use for embodiment exercises;
-    * id="text01" +++ on the HTML file can be used as provocations for workshops but perhaps to much for the performance;

 * vocabulary =